DOAGenesys/AuthenticatedWM-GInsurance-GPE/README.md

    - The `start()` function in init.js detects this callback.
    - `handleAuthCallback()` in GoogleAuthService.js is called to process the response.

-6. **Send Authorization Code to Genesys Cloud**:
+6. **Exchange Code for Tokens**:
+   - The `fetchIdToken()` function in GoogleAuthService.js sends a POST request to Google's token endpoint.
+   - This request includes the authorization code, client ID, client secret, and redirect URI.
+   - Google responds with an access token, ID token, and optionally a refresh token.

+7. **Obtain User Information from ID Token**:
+   - The ID token is a JWT (JSON Web Token) containing user information.
+   - The `decodeJWT()` function in GoogleAuthService.js decodes the ID token.
+   - User information such as email, name, and picture URL are extracted from the decoded token.

+8. **Store User Information**:
-   - In `handleAuthCallback()`, the auth code is extracted and stored in localStorage.
+   - Relevant user information (email, name, picture URL) is stored in localStorage.
+   - This information is later used by GCsnippet.js to set custom attributes for Genesys Cloud.

+9. **Send Authorization Code to Genesys Cloud**:
-   - `initializeAuthProvider()` in GCsnippet.js sets up the mechanism to provide this code to Genesys Cloud.
+   - `initializeAuthProvider()` in GCsnippet.js sets up the mechanism to provide the authorization code to Genesys Cloud.

-7. **Exchange Code for Tokens**:
-   - This step is handled internally by Genesys Cloud.

-8. **Return Tokens**:
-   - This step is also handled internally by Genesys Cloud.

-9. **Return Genesys Cloud Authentication JWT**:
+10. **Return Genesys Cloud Authentication JWT**:
-   - While not explicitly shown in your code, this is the result of the successful authentication process.
+    - Genesys Cloud internally exchanges the authorization code for its own JWT.
     - The Auth.authenticated event subscription in `setupAuthSubscriptions()` logs when this JWT is received.

 ### Key Components and Their Roles